- Download our Moving to Ghana Guide (PDF)

 Ghana abounds with natural resources, from gold and bauxite to cocoa and offshore oil reserves.
 It has a much higher per capita output compared to the poorest countries in West Africa, but Ghana remains dependent on international financial and technical assistance.
-The domestic economy still revolves around agriculture, which accounts for a huge portion of its GDP and is the primary source of income for more than half of the workforce in Ghana.
+Still, Ghana has a fast-growing economy, competing and engaging in international markets.

-Most people moving to Ghana don't do it for work but to volunteer for a relatively short period.
-However, those with the right skills and expertise will find that the economic climate in Ghana is bright.
+Many people relocating to Ghana move to volunteer for a short period rather than work.
+Those with the right skills and expertise, however, will find that the economic climate in Ghana is bright.

 Job market in Ghana

-While the prospect of farming is unlikely to tempt foreigners to leave their home and work in Ghana, there are countless private sector opportunities in mining, oil, gas and the shipping industries.
-There is also substantial diplomatic representation in Ghana, given the relative peace and stability in the country, and expat diplomats are likely to find a place in this sector.
+While the prospect of farming is unlikely to tempt foreigners to leave their home and work in Ghana, there are countless private-sector opportunities in mining, oil, gas and shipping industries as well as construction, trade and finance.
+There is also substantial diplomatic representation in Ghana given the relative peace and stability in the country, and foreign diplomats are likely to find a place in this sector.

-Ghana’s growing service sector is another driving force behind its economy.
-Tourism is booming because, unlike many of its neighbouring West African counties, it has enjoyed political stability for a long time.
-This has created a high level of safety and a positive perception of the country among tourists.
-As a result, there are many secure jobs in the hospitality sector.
+Ghana’s large service sector is a driving force behind its economy.
+Tourism is a strong industry thanks to the country's poltical stability.
+This has created a high level of safety and a positive perception of the country among tourists and, as a result, there are many secure jobs in hospitality and tourism.

-Expat expertise is also usually sought in project management, financial control and general management positions.
-However, employers and organisations assume that, through skills transfer, many of these positions will eventually be handed over to locals, so expats should, therefore, prepare themselves to share their know-how with colleagues.
+Expat expertise is usually sought in project management, financial control and general management positions.
+Employers and organisations assume that many of these positions will eventually be handed over to locals through skills transfer from expats to Ghanaians.
+Expats should therefore prepare themselves to share their know-how with colleagues.

-Otherwise, Ghana’s position as a developing country also necessitates a large government funding and NGO sector, and it follows that many expats travel to the country to volunteer or use their skills in a more meaningful way.
+Ghana’s position as a developing country necessitates a large government funding and NGO sector.
+It follows that many expats travel to the country to volunteer or use their skills in a more meaningful way.

 Finding a job in Ghana

-Considering this, most expats find work before arriving in Ghana either through companies they've worked for previously or through international job listings.
+Considering this, most foreigners find work before arriving in Ghana either through companies they've worked for previously or through international job listings.
+Online job portals such as LinkedIn are a great tool for finding employment in Ghana.
 Networking with contacts in Ghana or other expats already working in the country can also lead to opportunities.